 30 divine Korean temples you should visit at least once in your lifetime

 Located at the foot of Mt.
 Taejosan, Gakweonsa Temple can be spotted 3 kilometers from Cheonhoji pond near Cheonan Interchange.
-It was enshrined in 1977 to pray for the reunification of North and South Korea.
-The temple contains a bronze statue of Buddha, which is 15m in height, has 175cm long ears and weighs 60 tons.
+It was enshrined on 1977 to pray for the reunification of North and South Korea.
+The temple contains a bronze statue of Buddha, which is 15m in height, 30m circumference, has 175cm long ears, 30cm long nails and weighs 60 tons.
 It is the biggest temple next to Bulguksa Temple in Gyeongju and it is gaining popularity as Cheonan’s new tourist attraction.

 Tapsa Temple is located 1.9km away from the southern parking lot of Maisan Mountain in Jeollanam-do.
-Tapsa Temple is famous for the over 80 stone pagodas built by Lee Gapyong.
-Those stone pagodas have different sizes and shapes.
-It is said that those stone pagodas were made in the late 1800’s by Lee Gapyong alone, he collected stones in the daytime and built the pagodas at night.
-Tapsa Temple is also well known for cherry blossoms in spring, covering an area of 1.9km from Nambu (south) parking lot of Maisan Mountain to the entrance.
+Tapsa Temple is famous for the over 80 stone pagodas built by Lee Gapyong, a retired scholar.
+Those stone pagodas come in different sizes and shapes, from cone-shaped to straight-shaped.
+It is said that those stone pagodas were made in the late 1800’s entirely by Lee Gapyong alone; he collected stones in the daytime and built the pagodas at night.
+Tapsa Temple is also well known for cherry blossoms in the spring, covering an area of 1.9km from Nambu (south) parking lot of Maisan Mountain to the entrance.

 The Sudeoksa Temple, which has played an important role in the history of Korea’s Buddhism, is located in the Deoksungsan Mountains.
 The main building of the Sudeoksa Temple, the Daeunjeon, has been preserved in its original condition.
 This was first constructed in 1308 and has been designated a national treasure.
 Between 1528 and 1803 it was repaired four times but fortunately kept its original beauty.